xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-zoekt/index.md

 This feature is an [Experiment](https://docs.gitlab.com/ee/policy/experiment-beta-support.html#experiment).
 GitLab Support cannot assist with configuring or troubleshooting the Zoekt chart.

-The Zoekt integration provides support for
+The Zoekt chart provides support for
 [exact code search](https://docs.gitlab.com/ee/user/search/exact_code_search.html).
-You can install the integration by setting `gitlab-zoekt.install` to `true`.
+You can install the chart by setting `gitlab-zoekt.install` to `true`.
 For more information, see [`gitlab-zoekt`](https://gitlab.com/gitlab-org/cloud-native/charts/gitlab-zoekt).

 ## Enable the Zoekt chart